Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

     -  Lower sy, and lower sy bounds
     -  Change weights (lower low frequency targets)
     -  Bit of a hail mary before the weekend
-    -  retired (even though I’m happy with the parameterization.
+    -  retired (even though I’m happy with the parameterisation.
 If I want to change back to vll parameters do it from v12

 #.
 Structure_v12

-    -  Increase kh/sy parameterization in the near lake environment
+    -  Increase kh/sy parameterisation in the near lake environment

 #. terrace only